-If your child comes to school wearing clothes that violate the dress code or in any other way violates our dress and grooming standards, the parent will be notified and asked to bring appropriate dress and the student will be removed from classroom until she or he is in compliance.
+If the dress code violation is not corrected, the student shall be assigned to DMC (in-school suspension) for the remainder of the day or until the problem is corrected.
+If a student elects to leave campus to correct the dress code violation (permission is required by the parent/guardian), the student will receive an unexcused absence while gone from school.
 We will make efforts to notify you as soon as possible, and if the student changes clothes or otherwise comes into compliance with the dress and grooming standards, she or he will return to regular classes immediately.